openstack/ironic/doc/source/deploy/multitenancy.rst

       * egress port used for ironic (6385 by default)
       * ingress port used for ironic-python-agent (9999 by default)
-      * if using the iSCSI deploy method (``pxe_*`` and ``iscsi_*`` drivers), the egress port used for iSCSI (3260 by default)
+      * if using the iSCSI deploy method (``pxe_*`` and ``iscsi_*`` drivers), the ingress port used for iSCSI (3260 by default)
       * if using the direct deploy method (``agent_*`` drivers), the egress port used for swift (typically 80 or 443)
       * if using iPXE, the egress port used for the HTTP server running